GiftedMamba/last-stand/.junie/guidelines.md

 - If you need to control timescale, use dedicated service for it
 - Use Dotween for UI animations
 - Use IObjectResolver.Instantiate for creating new objects, not Instantiate to have all dependencies injected.
+- Do not use hardcoded strings.
+Declare constants in class level, or separate class for similar entities, for isntance ScreenNames.cs

 ## 8. Layering & Ownership